 Here’s all you need to know about the procedure.

 Skin Lesions Candidates

-You can be a good candidate for a Skin Lesions Removal treatment if:
+You can be a good candidate for this treatment if:

 - You have a lump, sore or an area of skin that is not normal anywhere on your body.